Alright-IT/AIT.OpenSource/CONTRIBUTING.md

 This is a guide for everyone interested in contributing to our open source projects.
 It's based on well known community workflows.

-You are encouraged to fork our open source repositories and make adjustments according to your own preferences.
-If you really want to contribute, you should consider a Pull request.
+We love PowerShell, and we love to share knowledge, you are encouraged to fork our open source repositories and make adjustments according to your own preferences.
+If you really want to contribute, you should consider a Pull request, this will help us to improve and to share this improvement with the community.

 <!-- MarkdownTOC depth=3 autolink=true autoanchor=true bracket=round -->